 Master in Business Administration

+The Online MBA program provides you the flexibility of completing an MBA degree 100% online in as little as 12 months.
+Courses for the online program are offered as bi-terms (8 weeks) and there are 2 bi-terms in the Spring and Fall semesters.
 At the Gordon Ford College, we take pride in preparing our students for productive and rewarding careers in a wide variety of business and nonprofit organizations.
 Students are not only exposed to the latest theories and technologies of all the business disciplines, but they learn how to actually apply them to the competitive advantage of the organization.
 Many Ford College students work on actual business issues under the guidance of experienced professors, most of whom have significant business experience themselves.
 It is the unique combination of classroom and real-life application that makes the Gordon Ford College of Business so different than other business schools.

 The Online MBA option, WKU Connect, can be a part-time or full-time program allowing working students to take up to 3-12 hours per semester.

 The admission process for the MBA program at Western Kentucky University involves the following steps and requirements*:

 - Completion of graduate application form, a current resume with two references listed, submission of an official undergraduate degree transcript from each university attended and an official copy of a GMAT score taken within the last five years.

 - Applicants seeking admission must meet the following criteria: Minimum undergraduate overall grade point average(GPA) of 2.75 on a 4.0 scale, a minimum overall GMAT score of 500, and a written GMAT score of 3.5.

 - Applicants who have limited prior academic background in basic business are required